radareorg/radare.org/gsoc/2018/ideas.md

 ### Task
 1. Unify similar code between all different modes
+2. Fixing Unicode support in RCanvas and Visual Panels mode
-2. Write a popup window widget for selection/autocompletion
+3. Write a popup window widget for selection/autocompletion
-3. Add the table API/commands like it is done for graphs
+4. Add the table API/commands like it is done for graphs
-4. Add API and command for setting graph node background
+5. Add API and command for setting graph node background
-5. Show minigraph together with graph
+6. Show minigraph together with graph
-6. Radiff2 visual split-view mode
+7. Radiff2 visual split-view mode
-7. Tests and documentation (r2book) for new commands
+8. Tests and documentation (r2book) for new commands

 ### Skills
 Student should know C and basics of terminal interaction (ESC sequences, TTY, etc)